Jane Spencer Editorial

 Developmental Editing

 Developmental editing (also called substantive editing or structural editing) is a high-level analysis of your book.
-It is not concerned with editing grammar, spelling or punctuation, or with the nitty-gritty of each sentence – there’s little point in looking at these issues before the major structure of the book is in place!
+It is not concerned with grammar, spelling or punctuation, or with the nitty-gritty of each sentence.
+There’s little point in looking at these before the major structure of the book is in place!
 Instead, it looks at the big-picture issues, such as:

 • Genre